NYUEngelberg/knowing-machines-website-v2/README.md

 1. Add them to /public/docs

+## How to add podcast episodes

+1. Edit /pages/podcast.tsx

 ## Below is the initial next.js project readme

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).